jprecigout/growplant-seeder/README.md

 # growplant-seeder
-Iot module that allows to control the greenhouse for young shoots
+Micropython Iot module that allows to control the greenhouse for young shoots